boguz/ackbar-snackbar/README.md

 A small, very easy to use and highly customisable snackbar component to use on any project.

+* You can try it on the [Ackbar Snackbar Sandbox](https://boguz.github.io/ackbar-snackbar/demo/)
+* And here you can find the [Ackbar Snackbar Documentation](https://boguz.github.io/ackbar-snackbar/)

 ![ackbar-snackbar It's a trap](./src/images/ackbar-snackbar_trap.png)

 ## 📖 Table of Contents